Cheranga/libs-funky-azure-datatable-extensions/Readme.md

 :high_brightness: Register the library with your Microsoft dependency injection

 This will register the connectivity as a named instance.
-So you can register as much as named clients as you wish in your application.
+So you can register as much as named clients as you wish in your application.</br>
+In the below example `ProductsDomain` is the named client.

 ```csharp